jcm155/smash-ultimate-randomizer/README.md

 -Added Pyra/Mythra as a selectable character
 -Added Cloud Sea of Alrest as a selectable stage
 -Added Pyra/Mythra to the banner artwork

+#### Version 2.6.0 (7/4/2021):
+-Added Kazuya as a selectable character
+-Added Mishima Dojo as a selectable stage
+-Added Kazuya to the banner artwork